#32 | Purgatory Taught by Jesus in a Parable

 All who die in God’s grace and friendship, but still imperfectly purified, are indeed assured of their eternal salvation; but after death they undergo purification, so as to achieve the holiness necessary to enter the joy of heaven.

 The doctrine of Purgatory is quite basic, but has many details.
-For this introductory post, we will stick with the basics.
+For this introductory installment, we’ll stick with the basics.

 The Catholic Church teaches that everyone, body and soul, will ultimately end up in either Heaven or Hell for all eternity.
 Only these two states are eternal.